PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-10 04:07:52
+Last updated: 2024-04-10 04:09:03
-Random Quote: Come on, baby, do the magic hand thing! - Greef Karga
+Random Quote: I will put you under the jail. - Hank Schrader